Mo-Khalifa96/Forex-Trading-Bot/README.md

 accordingly.
 To be more specific, the SuperTrend indicator identifies market trends, detecting the market's up-trend and down-trend which are depicted as a green or red line, according to which a decision can be made about buying or selling.
-These lines are not plotted by the bot here, however they are indicated by two key variables: maximum and minimum (and average, corresponding the midway point).
+These lines are not plotted by the bot here, however they are indicated by two key variables: maximum and minimum (and average, corresponding to the midway point).
 For the current strategy, the buy condition is defined as, buy if the low price of the next to last candle is lower than the indicator's down-trend line; whereas the sell condition is defined as, sell if the high price of the next to last candle is higher than the indicator's up-trend.
 The bot provides ongoing monitoring of market trends on each candle update for a given forex pair based on a prespecified timeframe and executes a buy/sell order if a buy/sell condition is met.**
 <br>
 <br>
-**The program is split into 4 Python files, the main program script, 'Forex Trading Bot.py', and three additional scripts, each containing custom-functions that are specialized for a particular type of tasks: 'DataProcessing.py', which contains the bot's indicator function for processing, analyzing, and identifying market trends; 'OrderProcessing.py', which is particularly specialized for processing market orders, covering custom functions for calculating the lot size for a given trade, stop loss and take profit values, and functions for executing buy and sell orders; and, 'TimeProcessing.py', which is specialized for time-related processes, such as monitoring market open and closing times, monitoring and signaling the start of a new candle update for a given pair to begin analyzing its candles, and specifying the timeframes for trading.**
+**The program is split into 4 Python files, the main program script, 'Forex Trading Bot.py', and three additional scripts, each containing custom functions that are specialized for a particular type of task: 'DataProcessing.py', which contains the bot's indicator function for processing, analyzing, and identifying market trends; 'OrderProcessing.py', which is particularly specialized for processing market orders, covering custom functions for calculating the lot size for a given trade, stop loss and take profit values, and functions for executing buy and sell orders; and, 'TimeProcessing.py', which is specialized for time-related processes, such as monitoring market opening and closing times, monitoring and signalling the start of a new candle update for a given pair to begin analyzing its candles, and specifying the timeframes for trading.**
 <br>
 <br>